lgbt-foundation/whitepaper/whitepaper.md

 **Driving adoption of LGBT Tokens in everyday transactions** Beyond the non-profit use of the Token, the economically more significant use of the Token is to drive its adoption as a method of payment in everyday transactions across all businesses.
 From the outset, Hornet Networks, the instigator of the LGBT Foundation, and its launch partners will accept the LGBT Token as a means of payment for their services.
 Businesses can thus demonstrate their affiliation with the LGBT community and optimize their LGBT-oriented business by being able to better target this important customer segment, which, depending on the industry, can constitute a large yet elusive element of their corporate income.

 The LGBT Foundation has established a Network Accelerator Program to help businesses adopt the Token, and dedicated grants worth 10% of the issued Tokens to jumpstart launch partnerships and broad community adoption.
-A range of practical measures - such as providing plug-ins for e-commerce stores or devices in physical locations that accept LGBT Tokens as payment - will also further accelerate its adoption.
+A range of practical measures - such as providing plug-ins for e-commerce stores or offering a mobile app that stores can use with their existing point-of-sale systems in physical locations in order to accept LGBT Tokens.

 **Invitation to get involved with the LGBT Foundation** With backgrounds in enriching the LGBT community through innovative uses of technology, Hornet Networks and the launch team are uniquely positioned to act as catalysts to unlock the potential of the Pink Economy with blockchain.